porres/pd-cyclone/README.md

 This branch is created to test and evaluate a threaded version of the hammer/coll object as provided by Ivica Ico Bukvic from the Pd-l2ork fork.

+Compiling with pdlibbuilder

+PdLibBuilder tries to find the Pd source directory at several common locations, but when this fails, yo have to specify the path yourself using the pdincludepath variable.
+Example:

+make pdincludepath=~/pd-0.46-6/src/

+Installing with pdlibbuilder

+The default path for installing might not be the best, surely for testing.
+Use the pkglibdir variable for this.
+Example:

+make install pkglibdir=~/pd-externals/